ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

 --------

-In the context of a changing climate, it is found that not all regions change at the same pace and in the same way.
+In the context of a changing climate, it is found that not all regions change at the same pace and the same way.
 The regions that change at a faster rate than the rest of the globe are labelled as climate change hotspots.
-Projecting the location and magnitude of the hotspots is important for climate change adaptation, and it is usually computed using the projected climate variables' differences between the regional
+Estimating the location and magnitude of the hotspots is important for climate change adaptation, and it is usually computed using the projected climate variables' differences between the regional